 You can also use your Ultimate Rewards points to book flights, hotels, rental cars and even experiences.
 The rate you get for your points depends on which Chase credit card you have.

 With a no-annual-fee card such as the Freedom or Freedom Unlimited, you will get 1 cent per point.
-With a premium card such as the Ink Preferred or Sapphire Preferred you will get 1.25 cents per point, and if you have the Sapphire Reserve you will get 1.5 cents per Ultimate Rewards point on this kind of redemption.
+With a premium card such as the Ink Preferred or Sapphire Preferred, you will get 1.25 cents per point and if you have the Sapphire Reserve, you will get 1.5 cents per Ultimate Rewards point on this kind of redemption.

 See related: Best ways to spend Chase Ultimate Rewards

-Comparing American Express Membership Rewards vs Chase Ultimate Rewards
+Comparing Amex Membership Rewards vs Chase Ultimate Rewards

 Taking a look at American Express Membership Rewards versus Chase Ultimate Rewards, let’s review some of the advantages of both programs.